 You may be generally healthy now, but every day, many people are actually contemplating if they would seek medical treatment or not.
 There are so many reasons why the refusal of medical treatment may be made by some of them.
 Even people from other countries face that reality day after day, even if the health treatment abroad is way cheaper.
 What can be the reasons why some patients deem refusal of medical treatment is necessary?
 What can be the consequences and limitations of refusing medical treatment?

-Refusal of medical treatment: Do I have the
+Refusal of medical treatment: Do I have the right?

 Patients and relatives have the right to refuse medical treatment in most cases.
 Doctors and hospitals all over the world enforce the giving and securing of consent as part of their standard procedure in preparation for a procedure of treatment.
 If a patient refuses, a waiver should be signed and the patient must be informed of the consequences of his action.
 If he refuses medical treatment recommended by the doctor, whatever complication that could happen or worsening of the disease will not be the responsibility of the doctor, medical staff, and the hospital.
 Some even go the extra mile and request the patient to leave the hospital against the doctor’s advice (DAMA or discharge against medical advice).